SymfonyCasts/solid/sfcasts/build-basics.md

 options it added in the scenario.

-So with just a *tiny* bit of configuration, Blackfire is now creating a build every six hours.
-Each time, it profiles these two pages and, thanks to our one test, if either page makes more than one HTTP request, the build will fail.
+So with just a *tiny* bit of configuration, Blackfire is now creating a build every 6 hours.
+Each time, it profiles these 2 pages and, thanks to our one test, if either page makes more than one HTTP request, the build will fail.
 By setting up a notification, we'll know about it.